umair-gujjar/react-router-transitions/README.md

 If you are familiar with react-router, you have probably already used methods like `router.push` or `router.replace`.
 Starting now, you should not use them to navigate into your application.

 You have to think your navigation in a view logic, just like in a mobile application.
-To make it possible, a new property is now accessible in the context `transitionRouter`.
+To make it possible, a new property is now accessible in the `transitionRouter` context.
 This property has three main methods: `show`, `dismiss` and `swap`.

 #### transitionRouter.show(location)

 Go to a location using a `show` animation.
 You have to use this method each time you want to display a new view.

-It adds a new entry in the history to give the user the ability to use back button.
+It adds a new entry in the history to give the user the ability to use the back button.

-Internally it uses the method `router.push`.
+Internally, it uses the `router.push` method.

 #### transitionRouter.dismiss(location)

 Go to a location using a `dismiss` animation.
-You have to use this method when you want to hide a view (ex: simulate a *close* or a *go back*).
+You have to use this method when you want to hide a view (e.g. simulate a *close* or a *go back*).

 It doesn't add a new entry in the history.

-Internally, if we have an history, it uses the method `router.goBack` otherwise it uses `transitionRouter.swap` with a `dismiss` action.
+Internally, if we have an history, it uses the `router.goBack` method, otherwise it uses `transitionRouter.swap` with a `dismiss` action.

 #### transitionRouter.swap(location, [transitionAction])

-Go to a location using the default transition or the transition specified in second argument.
-You have to use this method if you want to change route without affecting the history (ex: tabs, accordion..).
+Go to a location using the default transition or the transition specified in the second argument.
+You have to use this method if you want to change route without affecting the history (e.g. tabs, accordion, etc).

 It doesn't add a new entry in the history.

-Internally it merges the new location with the current one and use `router.replace`.
-The transitionAction is added to the location state if specified, available values are "show" or "dismiss".
+Internally, it merges the new location with the current one and uses `router.replace`.
+The `transitionAction` is added to the location state if specified.
+Available values are "show" or "dismiss".

 #### Specify transitions

 You can specify a transition associated to a view directly in the location state.
 You have to specify two transition configurations: `showTransition` and `dismissTransition`.

-If you specified these properties they will be the transition used to `show` or `dismiss` the view.
+If you specify these properties, they will be the transition used to show or dismiss the view.

 #### Example